-Students who fail to meet Satisfactory Progress may be placed on departmental remediation or probation and may be subject to a range of penalties, up to and including loss of the GATship and termination from the program.
+Students who fail to meet Satisfactory Progress may be placed on departmental remediation or probation and may be subject to a range of penalties, up to and including loss of a GATship and termination from the program.

-All students who receive notification of failure to meet Satisfactory Progress Guidelines have the right to appeal this judgment.
-Students who have been placed on departmental remediation or probation due to continued failure to meet specified deadlines, likewise have the right to appeal this judgment and to present any evidence which might serve to rebut it.
+All students who receive notification of failure to meet satisfactory progress guidelines and/or who have been placed on departmental remediation or probation have the right to appeal this judgment.
 The student first presents the appeal to the Graduate Director.
-Appeals may go to the Graduate Literatuer Committee, the Department Head, and Graduate College if necessary.
+Appeals may go to the Graduate Literature Faculty, the Department Head, and Graduate College if necessary.